ryanwoconnor/HeartRate_Pulsoid/README.md

 3. From this widget, copy the URL for for the Widget

-## General Instructions for downloading and Using the Package on all supported operating Systems
+## Downloading and Using the Package on all supported operating Systems

-Next, clone the repository to your local machine.
+1. Clone the repository to your local machine.

-1. CD into the HeartRate_Pulsoid directory
+2. CD into the HeartRate_Pulsoid directory

-2. Run npm install
+3. Run npm install

-3. Modify the scrape.js file in three places.
+4. Modify the scrape.js file in three places.
 Details below

 You'll need to collect three things.